open-component-model/ocm-action/README.md

 [![REUSE status](https://api.reuse.software/badge/github.com/open-component-model/ocm-action)](https://api.reuse.software/info/github.com/open-component-model/ocm-action)

-This action installs a dedicated version of the OCM tool and executes the operation specified with the `action` input.
+This action installs the OCM tool and executes the operation specified with the `action` input.
 All paths are evaluated relative to the workdir.

 ## Prerequisites